odrling/dakara-feeder/README.md

 ### Commands

-The package provides the following function:
+The package provides the following command:

 * `dakara-feed`: This will find songs in the configured directory, parse them and send their data to a running instance of the Dakara server.
 For help: